smarttransit-ai/transit-gym/sim_without_bg_traffic/readMe.md

 by following the steps in the **[manual_files](manual_files)** folder.

+We also create a [parking.xml](transit-sim-date/parking.add.xml) file to make a virtual parking location, where the buses are intermediately stored when not in use.
+It can be any randomly chosen empty space on the map.

 Next, follow Steps 3 to 7 to generate the simualtion without background traffic

 # 3. Generate trip-assignment files